twbs/blog/src/content/posts/2022/bootstrap-icons-1-8-0.md

 video: HhZaHf8RP6g
 ---

 [Bootstrap Icons v1.8.0](https://icons.getbootstrap.com) is here with over 140 new icons, including dozens of new heart icons ready for Valentine's Day and dozens of filetype icons.
-We're not at almost 1,700 icons and is once again our second largest release.
+We're at almost 1,700 icons and is once again our second largest release.
 Keep reading to see what's new.

 ## 140+ new icons